-- How to model the change of scale between samples and mesh of depollution?
+- How to model the change of scale between samples and mesh of decontamination?

-- How to integrate all available data in order to better understand the spatial distribution of pollution?
+- How to integrate all available data to better understand the spatial distribution of pollution?

 - How to locate precisely a volume of impacted soil or a mass of pollutants?

-- How to quantify the uncertainties associated to the delimitation of impacted zones while integrating subsoil heterogeneities?
+- How to quantify the uncertainties associated with the delimitation of impacted zones while integrating subsoil heterogeneities?

-During this seminar, you will understand why geostatistics is the appropriate solution to answer these questions and how it can be implemented in an operational way.
+During this seminar, you will understand why geostatistics is the appropriate solution to answer these questions and how it can be implemented operationally.

 Who should attend?